figma/figma-api-demo/figma-to-react/README.md

 where `<API_TOKEN_HERE>` would be repaced with your developer token.

-You could also change the .env file and insert your token there
+You can also change the .env file and insert your token there

 ```
 //.env